Data Matching Software: Features, Pricing, and Vendor Evaluation Guide

 What is data matching software?

 Data matching software automates the comparison of records across datasets to identify entries that refer to the same entity.
-It uses deterministic rules, probabilistic scoring, fuzzy algorithms, and ML to connect records despite formatting differences, spelling variations, and missing fields.
+It uses deterministic rules, probabilistic scoring, fuzzy algorithms, and machine learning to connect records despite formatting differences, spelling variations, and missing fields, and it usually bundles profiling, standardization, and merge purge around the match step.

 How much does data matching software cost?

-Pricing varies by model: perpetual licenses range from $20K to $500K+, annual subscriptions from $5K to $200K+, per-record pricing from $0.001 to $0.01+ per record, and consumption-based pricing varies by compute usage.
-TCO analysis over three years (including implementation, infrastructure, and maintenance) is the most reliable comparison method.
+Pricing varies by model: perpetual licenses run from about $20,000 to $500,000+, annual subscriptions from $5,000 to $200,000+, per-record pricing from about $0.001 to $0.01 per record, and consumption-based pricing by compute usage.
+A three-year TCO analysis including implementation, infrastructure, and maintenance is the most reliable way to compare options.

 What is the difference between data matching and data integration?

-Data integration tools (ETL/ELT) move data between systems.
-Data matching identifies which records across those systems refer to the same entity.
+Data integration tools (ETL and ELT) move data between systems, while data matching identifies which records across those systems refer to the same entity.
 Integration moves data; matching links it.
-Most enterprises need both: integration centralizes data, and matching determines which records belong together.
+Most enterprises need both, because integration centralizes the data and matching determines which records belong together.

 Can data matching software run on-premise?